What does the call for brotherly love in 1 John 4:7 mean in a fractured world where us/them fences and walls are everywhere?

 What does all this mean?
 Am I trying to tell you that you have to lose a month's salary every so often just to live up to 1 John 4?

 No, but I am convinced that, through these words of John, the Holy Spirit of God is calling us to mold our love lives in the giving pattern of God himself.
-I don't know what the cost might be to you.
+I don't know what the cost of doing that would be for you.

-I wrote these devotional thoughts while we were serving as missionaries in Italy.
-They originally appeared in the June 1, 1980 edition of Standard, a take- home piece for adult Sunday school classes.
+I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
+It was published in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes produced by The Foundry.